Ardennt/Ardennt/README.md

 - 👋 Hi, I’m @Ardennt
-- 👀 I’m interested in learning new programming languages and more about the potential of programming.
+- 👀 I’m interested in working with open-source projects.
-- 🌱 I’m currently majoring in Computer Science in Rensselaer Polytechnic Institute
+- 🌱 I’m currently majoring in Computer Science at RPI.
-- 💞️ I’m looking to collaborate on small projects, at the moment, Python is the only programming language I know, but I will be learning C++ this upcoming semester
+- 💞️ I’m looking to collaborate on small projects.
-- 📫 How to reach me via email: jiaweiw02@gmail.com
+- 📫 How to reach me via email: wuj22@rpi.edu

 <!---
 Ardennt/Ardennt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.